Main Residence Trust

-An equitable right of residence is granted from the trust to a beneficiary, which is sufficient to give an interest in the land that will attract the main residence exemption.
-If the property is sold in the future, the sale can be structured so that the CGT exemption can be applied.
+The MRT is a special purpose trust under which the at risk individualis granted a legal interest in the home which is sufficient to attract the application of the main residence CGT exemption.
+If the home is sold in the future, the sale can be structured so that the CGT exemption can be indirectly applied.

 Provided the trust is appropriately structured, the trust assets (including the home) should not be available to satisfy the debts of any beneficiary.

 - When appropriately structured, legal ownership of the property by the trustee of the MRT achieves better asset protection than personal ownership.

 - The main residence CGT exemption may be applied indirectly upon the sale of the home.

 - There are several situations where the MRT will not be an appropriate solution.
 It is a personalised strategy – not an off-the-shelf product.